omkarkalamkar/brow/docs/src/knowledge_base/deployment/deployment.rst

     #. **JonesURI** : URI for Jones Matrix.
 Currently defaults to "tango://jones.skao.int/low/stn-beam/1".
     #. **LivelinessCheckPeriod** :  This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 0.5 seconds.
     #. **EventSubscriptionCheckPeriod** :  This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 0.5 seconds.
-    #. **CommandTimeOut** :  This refers to the timeout (in seconds) for the command execution.
+    #. **CommandTimeOutDefault** :  This refers to the timeout (in seconds) for the command execution.
 Currently defaults to 70 seconds.
     #. **AbortCommandTimeOut** :  This refers to the timeout for the Subarray ABORTED obsState transition.
 Once the AbortCommandTimeOut exceeds, SubarrayNode transitions to obsState FAULT.
 Currently defaults to 40 seconds.
     #. **family** :  This refers to the family name of SubarrayNode TANGO device.
 Currently defaults to "subarray".